Congressional Black Caucus celebrates Black History Month

 This year’s theme, according to the Association for the Study of African American Life and History, is Black Resistance.

-The month kicked off with news that the College Board would be revising its advanced placement African American studies courses amid criticism from Republican leaders.
+The month kicked off with news that the College Board would be revising its Advanced Placement African American studies course amid criticism from Republican leaders.
 It included removing Black queer studies and Black feminism, as well as work by prominent Black scholars associated with critical race theory.

 Rep. Joyce Beatty (D-Ohio) took the floor Wednesday to urge Americans to recognize that “Black history is American history.”